 The most common cause of cellulitis of the eye is an infection with bacteria.
-The most common bacteria that cause them include:
+Often the exact bacteria are hard to identify.
+Common bacteria that cause cellulitis of the eye socket include:

 The bacteria can get into the eye area in many different ways.
 The two most common ways are: